vegaprotocol/documentation/docs/concepts/new-to-vega.md

 * [Vega on YouTube](https://youtube.com/vegaprotocol): Video walkthroughs and conversations with Vega contributors
 * [Engineering roadmap](https://github.com/orgs/vegaprotocol/projects/114/views/4): Board showing the features the team has planned and their current status

-## What is Vega's alpha mainnet?
+## What stage is Vega's mainnet?
-Alpha mainnet is the second decentralised version of the Vega network.
-The second step of a three-stage launch process, it will be followed by v1 mainnet.
+The current version of mainnet is the second decentralised phase of the Vega network.
+The second step of a three-stage launch process, it will be followed by more feature-rich mainnet, pending software development and validators choosing to release it.

 * **Trade on cash-settled futures markets** - Trade on markets proposed and voted in by the community. <br/>
+## What can you do on the Vega mainnet?

+* **Trade on cash-settled futures and perpetuals markets** - Trade on markets proposed and voted in by the community programmatically or by using [Console](https://console.vega.xyz) or another UI.<br/>
-* **Tokenholders can nominate validators** - Tokenholders earn staking rewards for securing the network.  <br/>
+* **Tokenholders can nominate validators** - Earn staking rewards for securing the network using the [governance dApp](https://governance.vega.xyz). <br/>
-* **Network governance is encouraged** - Tokenholders can take part in proposing and voting on changes to network configuration to define the optimal network configuration in preparation for the alpha release. <br/>
+* **Take part in network governance** - Tokenholders can propose and vote on new markets, as well as changes to markets and network configuration. <br/>

-Its functionality is limited and is riskier than networks that will follow it, and involves regularly scheduled software upgrades and downtime.
-There will probably be some growing pains as the network is stress-tested and upgrades are rolled out.
+You'll need a wallet that connects to the Vega network to trade, nominate validators, and take part in governance.
+See all the options under [apps](../tools/index.md).

 **[Mainnet incidents](https://blog.vega.xyz/tagged/vega-incident-reports)**: Vega publishes information about mainnet incidents and their resolutions on the blog.

-## How can I use Vega?
+## How you can use Vega

 #### Vega Wallet
-* [Get a Vega Wallet](../tools/vega-wallet/cli-wallet/latest/create-wallet): You'll need it for trading and staking tokens.
+* [Get a Vega Wallet](../tools/vega-wallet/cli-wallet/latest/create-wallet): You'll need it for trading and for staking tokens.

 #### Trading on mainnet
 * [Vega Console](https://console.vega.xyz): Use the trading interface (hosted on IPFS) to place trades and follow your positions.